Why Amazon Bought Whole Foods

 Amazon is terrifying for its competitors in part because its low-margin business pulls each industry it dominates into a kind of deflationary whirlpool.
 If Whole Foods follows the Bezos playbook, shoppers can expect prices to fall, and investors will expect revenue to rise.
 Indeed, news of the partnership sent grocery competitors’ stocks plummeting.
 Stocks for Kroger, Costco, and Dollar General all fell more than six percent within the hour.
 The merger might be even worse news for Instacart, the grocery-delivery service that has had a close relationship with Whole Foods.

-Second, this is about Whole Foods as a distribution hub.
+Second, this is about Whole Foods as a distribution hub—and Amazon as a physical retail presence.
 Several analysts have said that Whole Foods’ urban and suburban locations are so valuable for Amazon’s delivery business that the deal could be worth it even if the grocer all but stopped selling food.
 “Amazon did not just buy Whole Foods grocery stores.
 It bought 431 upper-income, prime-location distribution nodes for everything it does,” tweeted Dennis Berman, the Wall Street Journal’s financial editor.
-Amazon is trying to become Walmart—not just an online retailer, but also a physical retail presence—faster than Walmart can become Amazon.
+Amazon is trying to become Walmart—not just an online megalith, but also a physical retail powerhouse with dynamic pricing and stocking strategies—faster than Walmart can become Amazon.

 In a way, this strategy continues a pattern I wrote about several years ago, which is Amazon following in the footsteps of the last century’s retail behemoth, Sears.
-The company rose to prominence with its 500-page “Consumer’s Bible,” which popularized the mail-order business.
-But in the early 1900s, as families moved into cities, Sears followed, building more than 300 stores between 1925 and 1929 that specialized on the hardware needs of the growing middle class.
-Amazon, too, rose to prominence with a couch product—its website and delivery service—but the future of its business may be more urban and suburban stores that both house merchandise for delivery and allows consumers to shop.
+That company rose to prominence with its 500-page “Consumer’s Bible,” which popularized the mail-order business.
+But in the early 1900s, as families moved into cities, Sears followed, building more than 300 stores between 1925 and 1929 that specialized in the hardware needs of the growing middle class.
+Amazon, too, rose to prominence with a browsable couch product—its website and delivery service.
+But the future of its business may be more urban and suburban stores that both hold merchandise for delivery and permit consumers to shop.
 The future sometimes looks like a familiar reconstruction of the past.

 Third, this is about Amazon as a “life bundle,” particularly for affluent Americans.
 Several years ago, I predicted that Amazon Prime was becoming the cable bundle of the future —an annual subscription to a fleet of diverse services that gave the retail company a dependable revenue stream and a growing, devoted customer base.
 Indeed, more than half of American households with income over $100,000 are already Prime subscribers, and they spend more than $1,000 a year with it.
 With Whole Foods, where wealthy families regularly spend $500 a month, Amazon could expect its richest customers to spend thousands of dollars a year through Amazon.
 As Whole Foods customers are urged to sign up for Prime—and as Prime customers get enticing deals at Whole Foods—Amazon’s penetration of the affluent yuppie market should grow (even as it offers discounts to lower-income Americans).

 After today’s announcement, several people on Twitter joked that between Prime and Whole Foods, Amazon may now account for a majority of some urban Millennials’ discretionary spending.
-What’s not a joke, however, is that Amazon’s life bundle, like TV’s cable bundle, is fundamentally about the merchandizing of human laziness.
-Driving to the movies and parking is a pain, and cable offered several cineplexes’ worth of video offerings on the couch.
+What’s not a joke, however, is that Amazon’s life bundle, like TV’s cable bundle, is fundamentally about the merchandizing of convenience, which is often indistinguishable from sheer human laziness.
+Driving to the movies and parking is a pain, and cable offered several cineplexes worth of video offerings on the couch.
 Similarly, driving to the grocery store, finding parking, seeking out the produce section, and waiting several minutes in Line 6 is a pain.
 What’s not a pain?
-Lying on your couch, watching Downton Abbey on Prime Video, and shouting to your Amazon daemon, “Alexa, I need six heirloom tomatoes and a bottle of extra virgin olive oil for tomorrow’s delivery.”
-Amazon is winning, because its infrastructure and delivery business are bets on the fundamental slothfulness of human nature.
+Lying on your couch, watching Downton Abbey on Prime Video, and shouting to your Amazon daemon, “Alexa, I need six heirloom tomatoes and a bottle of extra-virgin olive oil for tomorrow’s delivery.”
+Choose your narrative: Amazon is winning, because Americans are so harried today they don’t have time to shop, cook, or dine out; or deep down, the human race tends toward sloth, and the company is building a global delivery system on the scaffolding of mankind’s indolent nature.